WalletScrutiny/WalletScrutinyCom/_hardware/bcvaultone.md

 ## Device displays receive address for confirmation

-From what we've been able to gather, the BC Vault has to be connected to a PC in order to display the public address.
-Confirmations, however has to be done on the device.
+The BC Vault can display the public address both on the PC and on the device.
+This can be seen in this [demonstration video.](https://youtu.be/eML_4ePDn5o?t=106) The confirmation of transaction details are possible via the large display the device provides.

 ## Interface